 Although an overactive letdown that results in an overfed, colicky baby is a difficult situation, some of these suggestions may be helpful in calming your milk flow and achieving a happier baby and a more satisfying breastfeeding relationship.

-Copyright©2011 by The Pump Station.
+Copyright©2001 by The Pump Station & Nurtury™.
 All rights reserved.
-No part of this handout may be reproduced in any form without permission from The Pump Station.
+No part of this handout may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopy, without permission in writing from The Pump Station & Nurtury™.
 This article has not been prepared by a physician, is not intended as medical advice, and is not a substitute for regular medical care.
 Consult with a physician if medical symptoms or problems occur.
-Revised 01/06
+Revised 06/2014

 | Nursing Bras